dylanocallaghan/M-S-3/README.md

 ## Deployment

 ### Project Creation
-To create this project I used the CI Gitpod Full Template by navigating [here](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking the 'Use this template' button.
+To create this project I used the CI Gitpod Full Template by going here [here](https://github.com/Code-Institute-Org/gitpod-full-template) and clicking the 'Use this template' button.

-I was then directed to the create new repository from template page and entered in my desired repo name, then clicked create repository from template button.
+I was then directed to the 'Create New Repository From Template' page, here I input my desired repo name and clicked the 'Create Repository From Template' button.

-Once created, I navigated to my new repository on GitHub and clicked the Gitpod button which built my workspace.
+Once created, I went to my new repository on GitHub and clicked the Gitpod button which built my workspace.

 The following commands were used for version control throughout the project: